CryptoCompareLTD/FIX-Guide/README.md

 ## Market Data types

-When requesting data from the FIX endpoint, the client should send a MarketDataRequest message.
+When requesting data from the FIX endpoint, the client should send a [MarketDataRequest](https://www.onixs.biz/fix-dictionary/4.4/msgType_V_86.html) (V) message.
 Three stream types will be available through this endpoint: trade and orderbook level 1 & 2.
-The type of data being requested should be indicated in the MDEntryType field in line with the FIX documentation, with the addition of setting the MarketDepth field to '1' for level 1 orderbook Data.
+The type of data being requested should be indicated in the [MDEntryType](https://www.onixs.biz/fix-dictionary/4.4/tagNum_269.html) (269) field in line with the FIX documentation, with the addition of setting the [MarketDepth](https://www.onixs.biz/fix-dictionary/4.4/tagNum_264.html) (264) field to '1' for level 1 orderbook Data.
 In order to distinguish between level 1 & 2 orderbook data, we mark each level 1 message by writing "TOB" into the 'text' field.

 ## Message Flow